 - +44 (0)131 6511462

 I joined Edinburgh in 2017 as Senior Lecturer in Quantitative Methods and director of the Q-Step Centre.
-I have previously held lecturing positions in Social Statistics at the University of Manchester and the University of St Andrews.
+In 2019 I became the Director of a new Research Methods Training Centre within the School of Social and Political Science.

 I am a Social Statistician by training with both substantive and methodological research interests.
 My substantive research uses longitudinal data from social surveys in the UK and overseas to better understand the social and biological determinants of inequalities observed in health and wellbeing in later life.
 I have made methodological research contributions around the development of local estimates and projections of populations and of populations in poor health in collaboration with the UK's National statistical agencies and local authorities.